open2b/scriggo-site/doc/disassembler.md

 # Disassembler

-When Scriggo runs a program or template, first compiles it into bytecode and then runs it on a Scriggo virtual machine.
+When Scriggo runs a program or template, first compiles it into machine code and then runs it on a Scriggo virtual machine.

-## How disassemble bytecode
+## How disassemble

 {: .no_toc}

-To disassemble a program or template to bytecode you can:
+To disassemble a program or a template you can:

-* with the scriggo command, use the `-S` option to print the program's bytecode to the standard output:
+* with the scriggo command, use the `-S` option to print the program's assembler to the standard output:

     ```
     $ scriggo -S program.go